Banking, payment card, investment and pension fraud

 Your bank and the police will never ring and ask you to verify your PIN, withdraw cash or purchase high-value goods.
 They’ll also never come to your home to collect your card, cash or purchased items.
 If you get a call like this, end the call.

 If you get a call from your bank or the police, make sure you know who the person is before handing over any personal details.
 You can do this by calling your bank (the number on the back of your card) or the police (101) on a different phone line.
-If you're deaf or hard of hearing, use our textphone service on 18001 101.

 To get a different line, use a phone owned by a family member, friend or neighbour.
 This is because scammers can keep phone lines open after pretending to hang up.
 So while you think you’re making a new phone call, the line is still open to the scammer, who pretends to be someone from your bank or the police (also see Courier fraud).